-While they have a ubiquity that can make you take these spring flowering shrubs for granted, there are at least three reasons why you need to plant (or plant more) rhodies:
+They have a ubiquity that can make you take these spring flowering shrubs for granted.
+However, there are at least three reasons why you need to plant (or plant more) rhodies.

-Astonishing spring flowers that come in a range of sumptuous colors and seem to appear from out of nowhere after a long, cold winter.
+- Astonishing spring flowers that come in a range of sumptuous colors.
+They seem to appear from out of nowhere after a long, cold winter.
 Quite the pick-me-up in the window after witch hazel shrubs flowers but before the lilacs bloom.

-They grow best in the light shade including the north side of the house (not the easiest place for plants), and thrive in acid soils, even under high-canopied conifers.
+- They grow best in the light shade including the north side of the house (not the easiest place for plants).
+They thrive in acid soils, even under high-canopied conifers.

-Most are hardy in zones 5 – 8, though there are a few that can take more chill and others that can take a bit more heat.
-Many are compact in habit and fill the voids around foundations and in front of taller shade-lovers, but if you need height, some can get large.
+Most are hardy in zones 5 – 8.
+Though, there are a few that can take more chill and others that can take a bit more heat.
+Many are compact in habit and fill the voids around foundations and in front of taller shade-lovers.
+If you need height, some can get large.
 Choose carefully now to avoid unnecessary pruning for size later.
 Planted now they’ll bring on a bit of bloom, but next spring, get out of the way.
 They’ll be cloaked in festive color.

 If you need recommendations for a certain spot, use the comments section below.